John Gwynn (Syriacist)

 John Gwynn (28 August 1827 – 3 April 1917) was an Irish Syriacist.
-He was Regius Professor of Divinity at Trinity College, Dublin (the University of Dublin) from 1888 to 1907.
+He was Regius Professor of Divinity at Trinity College Dublin from 1888 to 1907.

 Biography

 John Gwynn (1827–1917) was born in Larne, the eldest son of the Reverend Stephen Gwynne (1792–1873).
 The Gwynne family had been settled in Ulster since the 17th century.
 The spelling of the family surname had varied throughout the earlier years; it was John Gwynn, the subject of this article, who settled on "Gwynn" with no "e".

-John’s grandfather John Gwynne (1761–1852) had studied at Trinity College, Dublin. after taking a degree in Divinity he was ordained and became Rector of Kilroot near Carrickfergus, County Antrim.
-His elder son Stephen (1792–1873), John Gwynn's father, followed a similar career route, graduating from Trinity College, Dublin and becoming Rector of Larne, County Antrim, and then Rector of Portstewart, County Londonderry.
+John's grandfather John Gwynne (1761–1852) had studied at Trinity College Dublin. after taking a degree in Divinity he was ordained and became Rector of Kilroot near Carrickfergus, County Antrim.
+His elder son Stephen (1792–1873), John Gwynn's father, followed a similar career route, graduating from Trinity College Dublin and becoming Rector of Larne, County Antrim, and then Rector of Portstewart, County Londonderry.

 When John Gwynn was only ten years old his mother Mary Stevenson was drowned, together with her maid, while bathing off the rocks on the Londonderry coast.
 The two daughters and four young sons were later taken in hand by a stepmother.

-John was educated at Enniskillen Royal School in Ulster, and then followed family tradition by going to Trinity College, Dublin.
+John was educated at Enniskillen Royal School in Ulster, and then followed family tradition by going to Trinity College Dublin.
 His father's diary (still preserved at Trinity) records John's success in the entrance examinations, in the winter of 1845:

 Four years later, as an undergraduate, John Gwynn stood outside Trinity College and watched William Smith O'Brien and other political prisoners being marched through the streets of Dublin on their way to Kingstown (Dún Laoghaire), where a convict ship was waiting to transport them to Van Diemen's Land (Tasmania).

 At TCD, John studied mathematics, and was awarded a BA in that subject in 1850.
 He soon became a Fellow of Trinity, spending the years 1853 to 1856 in minor academic posts at the university.
 He was then appointed Warden (Headmaster) of St Columba's College at Rathfarnham in County Dublin, a secondary school for sons of the gentry, on the lines of an English public school, which had been founded fourteen years earlier.
 Around the time John took up this post in 1856, William Smith O'Brien was allowed to return to Ireland and rejoin his family.
 Two of O'Brien's sons had already been attending St Columba's and a third was due to start there.
 And so John Gwynn finally met the man he had watched marching in chains a few years earlier.
 Six years later John married O'Brien's eldest daughter, Lucy Josephine.